In your search for a pastor or non-profit leader, sooner or later you will ask a lot of questions, so…

 Too, this has begun a formation-in-process mentoring relationship with the head pastor and elders that

-initiated a multi-part training program including preaching/teaching, evangelism, men’s ministry, etc.,
+3. initiated a multi-part training program including preaching, teaching, evangelism, etc.

 As I said in my introduction, while I bring a lot of life experience to the table, I’m humble and eager to learn with my boots on the ground.
 And with my knees on the floor.